PensionMath

 New Mexico PERA's funding ratio declined sharply after the 2008 financial crisis.
 The combination of a 3.0% benefit factor, a relatively generous COLA, no Social Security participation for most members, and investment losses created a substantial unfunded liability.
 The state's pension system was projected to run out of assets within decades if benefits weren't restructured.

-The 2013 reforms created Plan B with a 2.35% formula, replaced the Rule of 80 with a stricter Rule of 90 for new members, and removed the 25-years-any-age provision.
+The 2013 reforms created Plan B with a 2.5% formula, replaced Plan A's generous graduated eligibility table with a strict Rule of 80, switched to a 5-year FAS, and removed the 25-years-any-age provision.
 These changes significantly reduce the liability for new hires while protecting existing members' accrued benefits under Plan A.

-Plan B's 2.35% formula still isn't low by national standards.
-But it's 21% less than Plan A per year of service, and the more restrictive retirement eligibility means Plan B members also work longer before collecting.
+Plan B's 2.5% formula still isn't low by national standards.
+But it's about 17% less than Plan A per year of service, and the loss of the 25-years-any-age provision means Plan B members work longer before collecting.
 The combined effect on lifetime benefits is substantial.
 A Plan A member who retires at 47 with 25 years on a $65,000 FAS and collects for 38 years receives a total nominal payout around $1.85 million.
-A Plan B member can't retire without either reaching Rule of 90 (minimum age 60), age 65 with 5 years, or age 67 with 5 years.
-Their earliest realistic retirement is years later.
+A Plan B member must reach the Rule of 80 (age + service = 80, minimum 5 years) or age 65 with 5 years.
+Without the 25-years-any-age path, their earliest realistic retirement is years later.

 Plan A's 25-years-any-age provision